getsentry/snaptrace-tracing-example/README.md

-# 📸 SnapTrace - Learn Sentry Tracing with a Real App
+# 📸 SnapTrace - Learn Sentry Tracing For Media Upload Perofrmance

 **SnapTrace** is an educational media upload application that demonstrates Sentry distributed tracing best practices through a simple, beautiful photo sharing app.
 Upload images, watch them appear in a masonry gallery, and learn how to instrument your applications effectively.